-np.isnat ufunc tests for NaT special datetime and timedelta values np.heaviside ufunc computes the Heaviside function
+np.isnat ufunc tests for NaT special datetime and timedelta values np.heaviside ufunc computes the Heaviside function np.block function for creating blocked arrays

 The new ufunc np.isnat finds the positions of special NaT values within datetime and timedelta arrays.
 This is analogous to np.isnan.